konrad1s/KL05Z_MultifunctionalClock/README.md

-# FRDM-KL05Z Smart Clock
+# FRDM-KL05Z Multifunctional Clock

-The main objective of the project was to create Smart Clock The project is build on FRDM-KL05Z NXP development platform based on Arm Cortex-M0+ Core.
+The main objective of the project was to create Multifunctional Clock.
+The project is build on FRDM-KL05Z NXP development platform based on Arm Cortex-M0+ Core.
 Development environment is Keil uVision5, the code is written in C language.
 Board communicates with smartphone using bluetooth connection, HC-05 module.</br>
 The RTC is configured with one second interruption and alarm interruption.
 The DMA is used as a bus master, it can read ADC measurements and write variable to memory.
 The usart is implemented using circular buffer.
 It uses dynamic memory allocation, so there is a need to increase heap size in [startup_MKL05Z4.s](RTE/Device/MKL05Z32xxx4/startup_MKL05Z4.s)
 ```
 Heap_Size EQU 0x00000100